 Some users can’t stand bothering with color settings because it may take some time before they reach the desired outcome.
 That’s why photo editing apps provide a great spectrum of filters and effects.
-People can make a black and white or vintage photo within a tap and it makes the process effortless even for the most impatient users.
+People can make a black-and-white or vintage photo with a tap, and it makes the process effortless, even for the most impatient users.
 Filters and effects UI is simple.
-A photo is placed at the center of the layout and the filters are presented via miniatures at the bottom of the screen.
+A photo is placed at the center of the layout, and the filters are presented via miniatures at the bottom of the screen.
 Miniatures give an idea of how the filters and effects look so that users wouldn’t be forced to check all of them.

-Photo frames existed long before the digital photography and they don’t lose the actuality.
-However, today people mostly use them as the decoration for digital images.
-The layout of frames interface is similar to filters and effects – the example of frames are shown as miniatures at the bottom.
-Also, the screen requires a tool which will help to regulate the width of frames such as scale.
+Photo frames existed long before digital photography, and they don’t lose their actuality.
+However, today people mostly use them as decoration for digital images.
+The layout of the frames interface is similar to filters and effects – the example of frames is shown as miniatures at the bottom.
+Also, the screen requires a tool that will help to regulate the width of frames, such as scale.

 Collage is known as a collection of photos that are combined to make a single picture.
-Along with photos, a collage can usually include frames, stickers, text or custom background.
+Along with photos, a collage can usually include frames, stickers, text, or a custom background.
 This screen differs from the others because it applies several photos.
-Photo editor apps need to help users quickly create a pretty collage so the key part of the layout is different templates.
+Photo editor apps need to help users quickly create a pretty collage, so the key part of the layout is different templates.

-Effective UI for photo editing services helps non-designers make beautiful photos without significant efforts.
-Designers’ task is to organize and present all the features that way so that everyone could do the editing intuitively.
+Effective UI for photo editing services helps non-designers make beautiful photos without significant effort.
+The designers’ task is to organize and present all the features that way so that everyone could do the editing intuitively.